joshfire/hookmachine/README.md

 - `publish.sh` pushes the latest build to the Web server
 - `checkfeeds.sh` checks whether feeds have been updated

 The contents of these scripts does not matter here.
-A typical script run a bunch of Grunt, HTTP and Git commands.
-What matters is that the site needs to be updated whenever `release.sh` is called and whenever `checkfeeds.sh` signals that feeds have been updated.
+A typical script runs a bunch of Grunt, HTTP and Git commands.
+What matters is that the site needs to be updated after a call to `release.sh` and whenever `checkfeeds.sh` signals that feeds have been updated.
 This is precisely where the Hook Machine comes into play!

 The Hook Machine reacts to the `git push origin master` command sent at the end of the `release.sh` script and runs `build.sh` accordingly.
 In turn, the Hook Machine reacts to the `git push origin build` command sent at the end of the `build.sh` script and runs `publish.sh` accordingly.
 In parallel, the Hook Machine runs `checkfeeds.sh` periodically to detect feed updates and runs `build.sh` when feeds have been updated (which in turn triggers a `git push origin build` and so on).
 This is illustrated in the following simplified sequence diagram: